canfar/openstack-sandbox/doc/OpenStack_identity.md

     At this stage, the dashboard is using the [v3 authentication API](http://developer.openstack.org/api-ref-identity-v3.html).
 This already exposes a lot of functionality in terms of user management, although no other OpenStack services have had any configuration changes.

-2. **use policy.v3cloudsample.json for keystone**
+2. **configure other services to use the v3 authentication API**

+    Services such as **nova** and **glance** contact the authentication service internally.
+If they are not configured to use the v3 API then they will only work for users with **tokens that are scoped to projects in the default domain**.
+To enable multi-domain users to work, locate the ```[keystone_authtoken]``` section and add ```auth_version=v3.0``` to all of the following files:

+    ```
+    /etc/nova/nova.conf
+    /etc/ceilometer/ceilometer.conf
+    /etc/cinder/cinder.conf
+    /etc/glance/glance-api.conf
+    /etc/glance/glance-registry.conf
+    /etc/neutron/neutron.conf
+    ```

+    This [question](https://ask.openstack.org/en/question/45872/icehouse-dashboard-problems-using-multi-domain-support/) was asked to get to the bottom of this particular issue.

+    The **admin** user, as mentioned above, can create and administer all domains, projects and users through the dashboard, as well as setting **domain contexts** to filter the dashboard view to display only users, projects (and possibly resources?) in use by a single domain.

+    Everyone (admins and users of other domains) will now be able to view images, launch instances etc.

+3. **create delegated domain administrators**

+    It is possible, from the authentication service point of view, to set up **domain administrators** that can only modify users and projects in their domain.

-    The default policies (rules for what different roles can do) are aimed at the single-domain case.
+    This is largely controlled with policy files (rules for what different roles can do in the different services).
+The default policies are aimed at the single-domain case.
 OpenStack ships a more complicated policy file for keystone called ```policy.v3cloudsample.json```.
-To use it, replace ```/etc/keystone/policy.json``` with its contents.
+To use it, follow [this guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html).

-    **If you want a single admin to control everything** it appears that you edit a single line in the file and replace the string ```admin_domain_id``` with ```default```.
-This is the domain to which any admin must belong in order to manage domains, and ```default``` is the default of the normal **admin** user.

-    **Domain-specific admins** can, in theory, be set up following [this guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html).
-The idea is to create a new domain in which the domain adminstrator will live, and then the ID of that domain is used for the ```admin_domain_id``` mentioned above in policy.json.
+    The idea is to first create a new **admin_domain** (while the default ```/etc/keystone/policy.json``` is active) in which a special **cloud_admin** user is created, and will have the unique ability to create new domains.
+The ID of this admin_domain is used to replace ```admin_domain_id``` in ```policy.v3cloudsample.json```, and then this file is used to replace ```/etc/keystone/policy.json```.

+    Once **keystone** is restarted, the cloud_admin can create new domains, and administrators for those domains.

     **Update dashboard policies** The dashboard has its own copy of the OpenStack policy files.
 This is probably so that the dashboard can correctly display/hide functionality that matches the configured policies.
 These typically reside in ```/etc/openstack=dashboard/[service]_policy.json```.
 Ensure that the updated keystone policy is here (if the dashboard is on the same machine running the keystone service, use a soft link).

-    **Problems** Current tests with IceHouse using an RDO installation don't work properly.
-Domains and users can be made, but any user that is not a member of the **default** domain cannot interact with any of the services other than keystone.
-A question has been posted and unanswered at the time of writing [here](https://ask.openstack.org/en/question/45872/icehouse-dashboard-problems-using-multi-domain-support/).

-    **Some other resources include** this description of [keystone domains in Havana](https://www.mirantis.com/blog/manage-openstack-projects-using-domains-havana/), some [IceHouse release notes about Stack domain users](https://wiki.openstack.org/wiki/ReleaseNotes/Icehouse#Stack_domain_users), and this [blog entry about the Keystone v2.0 to v3 migration](http://www.symantec.com/connect/blogs/how-switch-keystone-v20-v3).
+    **Problems** Unfortunately, while this setup should provide a good user experience, administration of the cloud can no longer be achieved through the dashboard.
+The REST API is the only way to create domains, users, and projects in those domains.

 ### Domain-specific Keystone drivers